search the site

 NYU provides a free collaborative space for Web content creation that is easy to use, update, access and share via NYU Sites, part of NYU Google Apps for Education.
 The service can be accessed via NYUHome or directly at sites.nyu.edu.
 For more information, see the NYU Sites support page.

 NYU Lists are subscription-based email discussion lists.
 Lists are often used to exchange ideas about specialized topics, to distribute announcements to the list's subscribers, and by faculty to post deadlines or homework assignments.
 For information about how to start or join an NYU List, visit www.nyu.edu/its/lists.

-Note: Now that NYU has moved to Google Apps for Education, ITS strongly recommends using NYU Groups instead of Lyris Lists.
+Note: Now that NYU has moved to Google Apps for Education, NYU IT strongly recommends using NYU Groups instead of Lyris Lists.
 A few advantages of Groups include:

 - Client managed—you can create, edit, and delete your groups.

 - Client controlled—you have full control over the Group settings.

 - Integration—NYU Groups are fully integrated with the other Google Apps.
 You can share a doc with a group instead of entering each person separately, and email a group instead of each person, and so on.

 For more information, visit the NYU Groups website.